-Sales of:
+Sales of

-- Gifts and Premiums

-- Prepared Food, Meals, or Drink

-- Repair and Service of Products

-- Products Sold at Auction
+- Repair and Service of Products - Products Sold at Auction

 Warranty Parts and Service - Parts and services to fulfill an obligation of the manufacturer, providing no charge is made to the customer are not subject to sales tax.

 Charges to customer for parts, service, or deductibles are taxable.